tennisso/Blackjack-predictor/README.md

 Goal 3: Evaluate model performance </br>
 We analyze 900,000 Blackjack hands to identify key factors influencing outcomes.
 Through visualization and machine learning, we reveal data-driven insights into game dynamics and prediction accuracy. </br>

+Explain how it is possible to take the code and replicate the same analysis that the authors have done